 Holiday ideas including a stay in this property

-Lima, Cusco, the Sacred Valley, Machu Picchu and Lake Titicaca
+Lima, Sacred Valley, Machu Picchu Cuzco, Lake Titicaca & Arequipa

-Combining ancient history, breath-taking landscapes and living culture, this itinerary packs in the ultimate highlights of Peru, all whilst staying in some of Peru's most luxurious and unique accommodation along the way.
+Combining breath-taking landscapes and rich Andean culture, this itinerary packs in the ultimate highlights of Peru, all whilst staying in some of Peru's most luxurious and unique accommodation, taking in Machu Picchu, Lake Titicaca and Cuzco.

 Lima, Cusco, Salkantay Lodge to Lodge Adventure, Machu Picchu and Lake Titicaca